hpgavin/HPGdaac/README.md

 The subsequent space delimited columns of data are in units of least significant bit (LSB).
 This is the most compact and precise way to represent the digitized data.

-### Scaling the measured data file to desired units
+### Scaling the digitized data file to desired units

-The program **scale** from the [HPGdaac-xtra](https://www.github.org/hpgavin/HPGdaac-xtra) repository uses the *sensor configuration file* to convert the measured data from units of LSB to the units specified in *sensor configuration file.*
+The program **scale** from the [HPGdaac-xtra](https://www.github.org/hpgavin/HPGdaac-xtra) repository uses the *sensor configuration file* to convert the digitized data from units of LSB to the units specified in *sensor configuration file.*

 Usage ...
 ```
 scale <sensor config filename> <raw data filename> <scaled data filename> <data stats filename>
 ```
-The <sensor config filename>,  <raw data filename>,  <scaled data filename>, and the  <data stats filename>  may not contain spaces.
+The *sensor config filename*,  *raw data filename*,  *scaled data filename*, and the  *data stats filename*  may not contain spaces.

 For example, running ...
 ```